-&lt;sup>453 Articles 18A and 19(4) Refugee Law.
+Articles 18A and 19(4) Refugee Law.

 In practice, delays are systematically encountered in the issuance and renewal of residence permits for both refugees and beneficiaries of subsidiary protection.
 Specifically, a person, once granted international protection or in the case of renewal, will approach the responsible authority in order to apply for a residence permit.
-From the submission of the application for the residence permit, four to five months will often elapse until the permit is issued.
+From the submission of the application for the residence permit, four to six months will often elapse until the permit is issued.
 During this period, and as a result of advocacy interventions from NGOs and UNHCR, the receipt that is given when the application for the permit is submitted, is accepted to access certain rights.
 However, there are rights that cannot be accessed or are problematic to access such as access to the health system and opening of bank accounts which also impacts employment as employers request a bank account to transfer salaries and may refuse to hire or proceed to terminate employment.
-During 2020, there were further delays due to Covid-19, however in early 2021, there were indications that the issuance of residence permits is speeding up.
-454
+During 2020, there were further delays due to COVID-19.
+In early 2021, efforts were made to speed up the process by introducing a platform to book appointments; despite the introduction of the platform however, throughout the year the average time required to get an appointment was of 2 to 4 months, depending on the city in which the applicant is residing.
+From then on, 4 additional months for the application to be processed and the residence permit issued are generally required.536